aoriens/news-service/README.md

 HTTP basic authentication.
 You should use user's secret token as a login and an empty password.
 The secret token is only returned on user creation.

-In case of authentication failure or lack of permissions `404 NotFound` is returned in order to hide API which requires additional permissions.
+In case of authentication failure or lack of privileges `404 NotFound` is returned in order to hide API which requires additional privileges.

 ## Entity encoding